 - Address: 711 7th Ave floor 2, New York, NY 10036

 Don’t have time to take in a play?
-Take a Broadway Theater Tour where you’ll learn the history of the Broadway Theater District, and tour famous TKTS ticket booth in Times Square where you’ll go on a journey through time stopping at Broadway’s oldest gift store, One Shurbert Alley, the legendary Broadway eatery; Sardie restaurant, (known as the toast of Broadway) and explore the Theaters of 42nd Street.
+Take a Broadway Theater Tour where you’ll learn the history of the Broadway Theater District, and tour the famous TKTS ticket booth in Times Square where you’ll go on a journey through time stopping at Broadway’s oldest gift store, One Shubert Alley, the legendary Broadway eatery; Sardies restaurant, (known as the toast of Broadway) and explore the Theaters of 42nd Street.

 Madame Tussauds New York

 You can’t miss seeing Madame Tussauds Times Square has plenty of activities on offer.
 Besides the usual wax subjects, visitors can see their favorite Marvel superheroes in 4D or immerse in the Coney Island Carnival Carnage 7D Game.
 Hang out with Jimmy Fallon and be a star on the Tonight Show, or immerse in being a star on Broadway.

 Want to see the strange and unusual?
 And I don’t mean the strange and unusual that are out on the streets.
 Ripley’s Believe it or Not is a fun attraction that showcases collections of artifacts from around the world.
 Back in the day, rulers liked to collect the weird and whacky like shrunken heads, human heads in jars a Medieval Torture Chamber, or walk into a black hole.
 This is a fun attraction for the whole family and kids will love it.